-The most recent economic plunge has left many United States businesses in extreme distress.
+The most recent economic plunge has left many U.S. businesses in extreme distress.
 Restaurants have been especially hurt by the dramatic drop in customers and the increase in operational expenses.
 According to a recent survey, 54 percent of people who dine out regularly are doing so less often because of the economy, and three quarters of those are cutting out restaurant dining entirely.
 Commodity and transportation prices have skyrocketed, and many restaurants are seeing an almost impossible rise in food costs.
 The restaurant industry saw a loss of more than 67,000 jobs during the months of July through November, 2008.
 Even Starbucks, the world's coffee shop monopoly, closed 600 stores in 2008.
-With the nation's economy in a slump, restaurant owners and franchisees have had to put their aspirations for growth on the back burner, making survival a priority instead.
+With the nation's economy in a slump, restaurant owners and franchisees have had to put their aspirations for growth on the back burner and make survival the priority instead.

 The economic downturn has caused restaurant operators to re-evaluate their objectives and their means of moving forward.
 Although you may not be able to keep your restaurant thriving in a poor economy, keep it from sinking by re-assessing your strategies and re-energizing your workers and your customers.
 Consider these guidelines:

-Your business plan is the overall plan for budgeting and growth that you created when you opened your restaurant.
+Your business plan is the overall strategy for budgeting and growth that you created when you opened your restaurant.
 Revisit the business plan and assess every detail to figure out how your strategy will need to change going forward.
-This likely includes putting growth on hold, anticipating inflation and minimizing any investment in overhead expenses such as drastic redecorating or plans for aggressive hiring or promotions.
+This likely includes putting growth on hold, anticipating inflation and minimizing any investment in overhead expenses.
+This can also include drastic redecorating or plans for aggressive hiring or promotions.

 Next to your business plan, your P&L statement is the best place to look before cutting costs.
 Go through your P&L sheet line by line to see where you might possibly be able to trim expenses.
 For instance, assess your smallest or most expendable costs first.
-You may be able to cut out the cost of repairs to your building, as long as they are not a public danger.
+You may be able to cut out the cost of repairs to your building as long as they are not a public danger.
 After you assess the smaller costs, move on to your biggest expenses to see what you might be able to save.
-For instance, you might be able to cut some of your marketing or advertising expenses.
-Every P&L statement is different, and knowing your income and expenses inside and out will put you in a better position to make decisions regarding your business. »More on the Restaurant P&L Statement
+You also might be able to cut some of your marketing or advertising expenses.
+Every P&L statement is different, and knowing the finer details of your income and expenses will put you in a better position to make decisions regarding your business. »More on the Restaurant P&L Statement

-Across the industry, food cost and labor are restaurants' chief expenses.
-Inspect your food costs often. » More on Restaurant Cost of Goods
+Across the industry, food cost and labor are a restaurant's chief expenses.
+Inspect your food costs often. » More on Restaurant Cost of Goods Consider these suggestions:

 - Look at how much of your budget is spent on every single item in your inventory.
-Ask yourself if you are paying too much for these items, and figure out how much food is being wasted.
+Ask yourself whether or not you are paying too much for these items and figure out how much food is being wasted.